webguru103/smooch-docs/source/includes/integrations/_appuser_email.md

 _Which do you prefer?<br>You can say: STAR TREK, STAR WARS_

-A user response of `STAR TREK`, will be cause the payload `STAR_TREK` to be delivered.
+A user response of `STAR TREK`, will cause the payload `STAR_TREK` to be delivered by [webhook](#webhook-triggers).

 ### Buy Buttons

-[Buy buttons](#stripe) will redirect users to a web page where they can enter payment information, and will be rendered as hyperlinks.
+[Buy buttons](#stripe) will be rendered as hyperlinks and redirect users to a web page where they can enter payment information.

 ### Sending and receiving files

-Email attachments sent by the user will be either be rendered in your back-end channel, if they are images, or posted as hyperlinks, for other types of files.
+Email attachments sent by the user will either be rendered in your back-end channel, if they are images, or posted as hyperlinks, for other types of files.

-Images sent to the user via the RESTful API will be embedded in them email as html.
+Images sent to the user will be embedded in the email as html images.

 ### Whispers

 [Whispers](#whispers) sent to email will contain a footer with an unsubscribe link that reads "Not interested in emails from us?".
-If the user clicks on this link, they will be permanently unsubscribed from further whispers, though they will still be able to receive non-whisper emails as usual.
+If the user clicks on this link, they will be permanently unsubscribed from further whispers, though they will still be able to receive to receive non-whisper messages.